‘Bold And The Beautiful’ Spoilers For Mon. April 16: Taylor’s Wrath, Steffy Supports Liam, ‘Bridge’ Puzzled

 — Bold & The Beautiful (@BandB_CBS) April 13, 2018

 Elsewhere, Brooke and Ridge are trying to figure out why Bill dropped the charges.
 Even if he knew that Ridge was innocent, he was under no obligation to clear Ridge’s name.
 The two will be sure that Bill is up to something and the best course of action would be to prepare for the worst.
 Bold and the Beautiful airs weekdays on CBS.
-Check back here for all the latest spoilers, updates and B&B news.
+Check back here for all the latest spoilers, updates, and B&B news.

 Today on #BoldandBeautiful, don't miss the twist you didn’t see coming! pic.twitter.com/QYf2rseG9i